 Afternoon sessions are from 12:30pm – 3:30pm Monday to Friday

-If parents require flexible hours for their child we may be able to accommodate those wishes so please do discuss this with Miss Cartwright or Miss Clarke when you apply or during the home visit.
+If parents require flexible hours for their child we may be able to accommodate this, please discuss this with the Admissions Officer when you apply or during the home visit.